How to Plan a Fundraising Event: 13 Steps to Raise More

 - Direct mail (including invitations): Add a QR code to your mail so supporters can learn more about your event and register online.

-- Flyers: Post well-designed fundraising flyers around your community if your event has a local focus.
+- Flyers: Distribute well-designed fundraising flyers around your community if your event has a local focus.

 - Print ads in local newspapers: Include all the logistical details of your event, including the name, purpose, fee for attendance if applicable, date, time, and location.

-- Radio or TV slot: Feature one of your nonprofit’s leaders explaining why everyone should attend your event.
+- Radio or TV spots: Feature one of your nonprofit’s leaders discussing why your event matters and why supporters should attend.

-To maximize your promotional potential and most efficiently catch supporters’ eyes, prioritize sharing content to the channels your supporters use most often.
-That way, you are targeting the right donor bases, with the right advertisements, on the right channels.
+To maximize your marketing, prioritize sharing content on the channels your supporters use most often.
+By targeting the right people with the right advertisements on the right channels, you’ll increase the chances of a packed event.

-Additionally, be strategic in how you plan out your approach to each marketing channel.
-For example, once you develop a fundraising event site, you’ll also need a way to ensure your website is coming up in search engine results.
+Additionally, be strategic in your approach to each marketing channel.
+For example, once you develop a fundraising event site, you’ll also need a way to ensure your website appears in search engine results.

-In addition to improving your search engine optimization using best practices like prioritizing accessibility and creating quality content, it can be helpful to leverage free advertising credits from Google Ad Grants.
-Google equips eligible nonprofits with $10,000 in ad credits per month, allowing organizations like yours to bid on different keywords and promote specific pages on your site related to your fundraiser.
+Want to amplify your event’s visibility?
+In addition to improving your search engine optimization using best practices like prioritizing accessibility and creating quality content, Google Ad Grants offers eligible nonprofits $10,000 in free ad credits per month.
+This allows organizations like yours to bid on keywords and promote specific event-related pages on your site.

-For example, if you’re hosting a fundraising gala to support oceans, you might create an ad for the keyword “ocean conservation gala” so your event registration page comes up at the top of the search engine results page.
+- A nonprofit hosting a fundraising gala for ocean conservation might target the keyword “ocean conservation gala,” ensuring their event registration page appears at the top of search results.

 To optimize your Google Ad Grants strategy and maximize your advertising credits, keep these best practices in mind: